kgruiz/to-zsh/README.md

 - Expiration timestamps are stored separately in `~/.to_dirs_meta` as `keyword=epoch_timestamp` entries.
 - While direct editing of `~/.to_dirs` is possible, using the `to --add` and `to --rm` commands ensures proper formatting and validation.
 - User preferences can be defined in `~/.to_zsh_config`:
 - `sort_order=added|alpha|recent` controls how shortcuts are listed and suggested.
-    If omitted, the default is `alpha`, listing shortcuts alphabetically.
+    If omitted, the default is `alpha`, listing shortcuts in natural (version-like) order when `sort -V` or `gsort -V` is available, otherwise lexicographically.
     The `recent` option uses timestamps stored in `~/.to_dirs_recent` which are updated each time a shortcut is used.
   - Use `--sort <mode>` to change the sorting mode, which is written to `~/.to_zsh_config`.